java-crypto/cross_platform_crypto/rsasignaturestring.md

 ## RSA string signature

-The standard signature algorithm is **RSA** using a **RSA** Private-/ Publickey key pair.
+The standard signature algorithm is **RSA** using a **RSA** Private-/ Public key key pair.
 The <u>signature</u> is generated with the **Private key** of the signer.
-For the <u>verification</u> the **Public Key** of the signer is used - so in a typical environment the Public Key is provided to the recipient(s) of the signed data and he is been able to check = verify the signature.
+For the <u>verification</u> the **Public Key** of the signer is used - so in a typical environment the Public Key is provided to the recipient(s) of the signed data and the recipient is been able to check = verify the signature.

 To get this to work in cross platform systems there is one parameter that has to be equal - that is the hash algorithm that is used.
 My programs are using **SHA256** for this task.

 The second important data are the **keys** itself - it's easy not to recognize that "- Begin Private Key -" isn't the same as "- Begin RSA Private Key - ".
 Using the wrong keys will cause the the verification to fail.

-**Key generation:** At the moment I'm not showing any programs how the RSA keys got generated; this will follow soon.
-The most important point is to generate a **PKCS8** key encoding (and not a PKCS1 formatted one).
+**Key generation:** All examples use pre-generated keys that are described on the page [RSA sample keys](rsasamplekeypair.md).
+If you want to see how my keys got generated visit the page [RSA key generation](rsakeygeneration.md).

 When comparing the programs you will notice that the keys for C# looking like different as they are not in the "PEM"-format ("---Begin...") but in a XML-format.
 As it is a little bit tricky to convert the keys between XML- and PEM-format I setup an own page for this point: [rsakeyconversion.md](rsakeyconversion.md)

-One note about the **key management** in my programs: usually the keys are (securely) stored in files or a keystore and have additional password protection.
+One note about the **key management** in my programs: usually the keys are (securely) stored in files or a key store and may have additional password protection.
 Both scenarios are unhandy in demonstration programs running in an online compiler.
 That's why I'm using <u>static, hard-coded</u> keys in my programs - **please do not do this in production environment!
-Never ever store a Private Key in the source!** The minimum is to load the keys from secured files.
+Never ever store a Private Key in the source!** The minimum is to load the keys from a secured device.

 ### steps in the program